 In order to prevent a blowout on your own car, be sure to give your tires the attention they need to perform well.
 Replace low-tread or threadbare tires, and keep your tires inflated to the manufacturer-recommended level of pressure.
 Overloading your vehicle with a greater quantity of cargo than your tires can withstand can also lead to a blowout.
 Try to avoid potholes and other road damage, which can cause damage internally to your car’s tires, fraying the threads internally and damaging the treads.
 Should you be involved in an accident with a car or truck whose driver has not taken the time to ensure that their tires are road-safe, that driver may be liable to you for injuries which resulted from their negligent tire maintenance.
 An experienced personal injury attorney will know how to build a case that proves that the poor condition of the tires caused a crash.

-If you or someone you love has been hurt in a Hudson Valley car accident, contact the knowledgeable Hudson Valley personal injury attorneys at Rusk, Wadlin, Heppner & Martuscello for a free consultation on your claims, at 845-331-4100 in Kingston or 845-236-4411 in Marlboro.
+If you or someone you love has been hurt in a Hudson Valley car accident, contact the knowledgeable Kingston traffic accident lawyer at Rusk, Wadlin, Heppner & Martuscello for a free consultation on your claims, at 845-331-4100 in Kingston or 845-236-4411 in Marlboro.